Flutter Getx App Tutorial Explained

 Getx GetView

-GetView makes it easy to use controller instances without creating or find the controller using below method.
+GetView class makes it easy to use controller instances without creating or find the controller using below method.

 Get.find<YourController>()